AI for Customer Service Automation: A 2024 Guide to Smarter Support

 Feature Deep Dive: AI-Powered Chatbots

 Chatbots are at the forefront of AI customer service automation.
 Contemporary chatbot platforms offer far more than simple question-and-answer interactions.
-They leverage NLP, machine learning (ML), and contextual awareness to provide intelligent and personalized support.
+They NLP, machine learning (ML), and contextual awareness to provide intelligent and personalized support.

 Here’s a look at key features to consider when evaluating chatbot platforms: